bpd1069/bootrinos/tinycore_install_oneline_webserver_php/README.md

-This installs  Tiny Core Python 3.6 one line web server.
+This installs a PHP one line web server on Tiny Core.

 REQUIRED: